gadirom/Art-in-Swift/SplinesRenderer.swiftpm/README.md

 # Splines Renderer

+(This app uses MetalBuilder's main branch and therefore will crash Swift Playgrounds.
+I will post an updated version as soon as the new version of MetalBuilder released)

 This app is based on the dynamyc lines renderer - the MetalBuilder building block that renders strokes in the form of interpolating splines.
 The splines connect the points that you pass in a buffer which element type is conforming to `MetalBuilderPointProtocol`.
 This means that with MetalBuilder you may leverage the features of Swift language for Metal objects.